graphpql/graphpinator/docs/README.md

 ### Starting out

-This section includes some general information about the library and how to use it, but does not go deep into unnecessary detail.
+This section includes some general information about the library and how to use it but does not go deep into unnecessary detail.

 > If you prefer to read less text and more code - check out the Examples